 The Trust is honoured to have as its Patron His Royal Highness The Prince of Wales KG KT GCB OM.

-The Trust may appoint Vice Patrons from time to time and currently there are two.
+The Trust may appoint Vice Patrons from time to time and currently there are three.
 Mr John Thompson MBE BEM, who has been associated with the Trust since October 1985 and was Vice President and Honorary Treasurer from 1994 to 2009, is a Vice Patron.
 Mr Ken Lambert BEM, who was chairman of the Grant Committee from 2010 to 2017 and a trustee from 2010 to 2018 is also a Vice Patron.
+Recently the trustees granted the honour of becoming a Vice Patron to Mr Nick Jellicoe, naval author and grandson of Admiral Jellicoe, the founder of the Grand Fleet Fund.

 The governing body of the RNBT is known as the Central Committee, and its members are the trustees of the charity.
 The Chairman of the Trust chairs the Central Committee, and its members are the Vice President (also the Honorary Treasurer), the Admiralty Governor, the Senior Serving Officer Trustee, the Specialist Trustees and the Ordinary Member Trustees.
 The Central Committee meets three times per annum, supported by three standing sub-committees, the Finance and Risk Committee, the Care and Safeguarding Committee and the Benevolence Committee, which report to the Central Committee.